Why Routine Could Hamper Your Ability To Learn (And The Playful Solution)

-In the years I spent living ‘off the cuff’ I always envied those more organized, viewing organisation as a valuable life skill.
-Whilst I’m a firm believer that being organized leads to greater productivity and realizing goals, surprisingly there are draw backs.
+In the years I spent living ‘off the cuff’ I always envied those more organized, viewing organization as a valuable life skill.
+Whilst I’m a firm believer that being organized leads to greater productivity and realizing goals, I was surprised to learn that there are drawbacks.

 I was stunned to discover that those with highly structured lives have poorer memory function and a reduced capacity to learn when compared with those who enjoy a healthy amount of novelty in their daily lives.
 Novelty literally increases the brains plasticity – allowing us to more effectively retain new information.

 There are several interesting applications to these findings for those that wish to improve your memory and learn new things, the top three being:

 - Change to an unfamiliar environment when learning new things

 - Revise a mixture of new and old facts to learn more effectively